IEEE-NITK/Chip-Interconnect-Modelling/Final blog.md

 # Modelling of On-Chip Interconnects using Physical Facbrication Parameters
 ## Abstract

-Abstract—This paper looks into the modelling and analysis of on-chip interconnects in the lower metal region of an Integrated Circuit (IC).
+This project looks into the modelling and analysis of on-chip interconnects in the lower metal region of an Integrated Circuit (IC).
 A proposed pi-interconnect model is quantitatively modelled and analysed and the delay time, td is used as a metric